 Getting to grips with your staff’s skills

-TPM is based on eight principles:
+TPM and skills management are based on eight principles:

 - Focused improvement

 - Autonomous maintenance